Choosing a dissertation topic

 Step 5: Consider the type of research

-At this stage, it’s a good idea to start thinking about what kind of research you want to do.
+There are many different types of research, so at this stage, it’s a good idea to start thinking about what kind of approach you’ll take to your topic.
 Will you mainly focus on:

 - Collecting original data (e.g. experimental or field research)?